 Later that day, during our afternoon commute, we saw a new form of Egyptian carpooling, which involved four men sitting in the plow of a construction vehicle ambling along down a major roadway.
 We were ecstatic, but some of my more seasoned friends here did not share in our enthusiasm.

 The school has been a bit rough at times, as any school in its second year might be.
 I’ve been booted out of classrooms by other teachers, called to sub/babysit, and struggled to find a computer with a printer.
-This has been the most difficult aspect of all, save for my rowdy children who have one thousand questions about nothing that they feel the need to ask.
+This has been the most difficult aspect of all, save for my excitable children who have one thousand questions that they feel the need to ask.
 We were discussing the prefix “sub” yesterday and they were giving me some examples of words beginning with ‘sub’ such as submarine or subway.
 We moved on to a new activity, and five minutes into it, a hand went up.
 “Does this have to do with the current assignment?”
 “Yes.”
 “Okay, go ahead.”
 “In America, there is a restaurant, it is called Subway.
 It is very good, Miss.”

 This is generally how my day proceeds, but on the upside, middle schoolers are very adorable and don’t have that cynical high school attitude where it’s uncool to say hi to your teacher in the hallway.
 Instead, they brighten up and wave.
 This is a pleasant surprise.